joergstolz/joergstolz.github.io/research_areas.md

 ### Social Games
 One of my theoretical ideas, probably inspired by my teacher Niklas Luhmann, is that the concept of the "social game" may be used to construct a general theory of the social world.
 For now, the following publications are available:
+Stolz, J. 2016.
+'The Theory of Social Games as a Metatheory for Mixed Methods (in preparation)'.

+Stolz, J. and Lindemann, A. 2019.
+'The Titanic Game : Introducing game heuristics to mixed methods research'.
+Journal of Mixed Methods Research: 1-23.